 Achievements over several decades in reducing the transmission and lethality of infectious diseases such as smallpox, tuberculosis and AIDS have galvanized both political will and a scientific focus toward extending these relative successes to non-communicable diseases—for example, diabetes, hypertension, and certain cancers—which increasingly contribute to the burden of disease in low- and middle-income regions of the world.
 Because capacity building for health care delivery in one disease domain typically also strengthens the capacity of a health care system overall, there is room for optimism and action.

-Even at this potentially transformative moment, however, substantive social and scientific challenges to extending the global capacity for excellent and equitable care delivery remain.
-In particular, entrenched social adversities related to disparities in access to education and health care, food insecurity, long-standing poverty, political conflict and displacement, and social disruption in the wake of globalizing commerce and economic pressures will demand fresh, trans-disciplinary approaches in order to implement scalable therapeutic and preventive strategies in diverse and complex social contexts.
+Even at this potentially transformative moment, however, substantive social and scientific challenges to extending the global capability for excellent and equitable care delivery remain.
+In particular, entrenched social adversities related to disparities in access to education and health care, often linked with food insecurity, long-standing poverty, political conflict and displacement, and social disruption in the wake of globalizing commerce and economic pressures will demand fresh, trans-disciplinary approaches to implement scalable therapeutic and preventive strategies in diverse and complex social contexts.

-Under the leadership of Dr. Paul Farmer, five programs with clinical foci corresponding to major unmet burdens of disease in resource poor settings—infectious disease, non-communicable disease, mental health, surgery, and neonatal health—are being developed, modeled on the prototype Program in Infectious Disease and Social Change, which Dr. Farmer established in the Department in 1997.
-Each of these programs will develop research initiatives that integrate the social sciences, clinical specialties, and expertise in health care delivery, with the goal of advancing an empirical base relevant to care delivery for bio-socially complex diseases and settings within and across their respective clinical domains.
-They will also support graduate and postgraduate medical education and faculty development in the field of global health care delivery and health equity, both in the U.S. and in local field sites globally.
+Under the leadership of Dr. Paul Farmer, five programs with clinical foci corresponding to major unmet burdens of disease in resource poor settings have been developed: infectious disease, non-communicable disease, mental health, surgery, and neonatal health.
+These programs are modeled after the prototype Program in Infectious Disease and Social Change, which Dr. Farmer established in the Department in 1997.
+Researchers in each of these programs pursue initiatives that integrate the social sciences, clinical specialties, and expertise in health care delivery, with the goal of advancing an empirical base relevant to care delivery for biosocially complex diseases and settings within and across their respective clinical domains.
+The programs also support graduate and postgraduate medical education and faculty development in the field of global health care delivery and health equity, both in the U.S. and in local field sites globally.